In the winter of 2016, I was assisting my friend place an order for an Adidas Yeezy shoe on Alibaba.com.

 A brief look at the data above subtly shows us two things:

-Secondly, it unveils, surprisingly, that very few companies are actually doing successful customer retention.
+Second, it surprisingly unveils that very few companies are actually doing successful customer retention.

 A marketer's goal is to be among the few elites that prioritize customer retention in both thoughts and action.